HomodyneCT/MartaCT.jl/README.md

 ## Installation

-The Marta package can be installed with the following commands:
+The MartaCT package can be installed with the following commands:

 ```julia
 import Pkg